-- (a) Any candidate who has been credited with a course or courses at another New Zealand tertiary educational institution may, with the approval of the Dean of Education, substitute these for such equivalent courses as the Dean may determine. - (b) Applications for transfer of credit from the BEd (PE) to the BSpC will be considered on a case by case basis.
-With the approval of the Dean of Education, candidates may be exempted from such courses as the Dean may determine. - (c) The total credit transferred towards the BSpC shall not exceed 120 points.
+(a) Any candidate who has been credited with a course or courses at another New Zealand tertiary educational institution may, with the approval of the Dean of Education, substitute these for such equivalent courses as the Dean may determine.

+- (b) Applications for transfer of credit from the BEd/ GradDipTchLn(Secondary) specialising Physical Education to the BSpC will be considered on a case by case basis.
+With the approval of the Dean of Education, candidates may be exempted from - such courses as the Dean may determine. - (c) The total credit transferred towards the BSpC shall not exceed 120 points.